 Recognizing that the number of nonbinary workers is already a factor and is likely to increase, small businesses should think now about the culture and policy decisions they should make to make sure their workplaces are diverse and inclusive for gender-nonconforming individuals.
 Steps to take include:

-- Eliminate any gender-specific restrictions or rules in your dress code, replacing them with references to appropriately professional dress for your workplace.
+Eliminate any gender-specific restrictions or rules in your dress code, replacing them with references to appropriate professional dress for your workplace.

 The response to nonbinary workers’ needs will become more mainstream in the years ahead.
 In the meantime, small business employers must move in that direction, demonstrating sensitivity and conscientiously fostering diversity and inclusivity.